-Once you know when the new model will be released, make a decision on whether you want to wait or not.
-Typically, the current models in the product line drop in price after the new models are out.
-So you can stick to your original budget and buy the new product, and save money on upgrading later; or buy the previous generation model and save about $100-$200.
+Once you know when the new model will release, make a decision on whether you want to wait or not.
+Typically, the current models in a product line drop in price after the new models come out.
+So you can stick to your original budget and buy the new product, which saves money on upgrading later.
+Or you can buy the previous-gen model and save a few hundred dollars.

-If you’re a student, a teacher, or the parent of a student, be on the lookout for Apple’s back-to-school promotions from July to September, where you can get some neat accessories or good deals on exchanges.
-Education pricing also offers slight discounts on all Mac models and iPads all year round.
+If you’re a student, a teacher, or the parent of a student, be on the lookout for back-to-school promotions from July to September on Apple’s promo page.
+With these, you can get pick up discounted accessories or score good deals on exchanges.
+Education pricing also offers slight discounts on all Mac and iPad models year-round.

-However, you’ll get a great discount on Apple’s online store if you are a student (check out the Apple store for students) or work at a company that is part of the Apple Employee Purchase Program.
+Thus, if returns and the warranty are concerns for you, buying in-store gives the best peace of mind.
+However, you’ll get a great discount on Apple’s online store if you are a student or work at a company that is part of the Apple Employee Purchase Program.

 The only real upside of not buying from the Apple Store is that you will almost always save some money.
 To find the best deal, go to MacPrices.

-MacPrices gathers the latest price from all authorized Apple resellers, and it’s the perfect way to compare prices, check what add-ons you get, find out any uncommon conditions you need to be aware of, and whether the seller will charge sales tax on top of the noted price.
-That last one is important, as it raises your purchase price significantly!
+MacPrices gathers the latest prices from all authorized Apple resellers.
+This makes it the perfect way to compare prices, check what add-ons you get, discover any uncommon conditions you should be aware of, and whether the seller will charge sales tax on top of the noted price.
+That last one is important, as it raises your purchase price significantly.

-One of the great things about Apple’s laptops are their ability to withstand the test of time.
-It’s well-known that MacBooks hold their resale value because of this, so it’s safer to buy a refurbished or used MacBook as compared to other laptops.
+Apple laptops famously withstand the test of time.
+It’s well-known that MacBooks hold their resale value because of this, so it’s safer to buy a refurbished or used MacBook compared to other laptops.
 Generally, your options come down to one of three choices.

 Buy from Apple’s official refurbished store: Apple takes faulty MacBooks returned by owners, fixes them up, and sells them as refurbished units.
-Since they’re not brand new laptops, they’re discounted – usually 10-20% lower than the retail price.
-These refurbished units are tested extensively and Apple guarantees they will work as well as a new model.
-They’re also backed by a 1-year warranty.
+Since they’re not brand-new laptops, they come with a discount that puts them at 10-20 percent lower than the retail price.
+These refurbished units are tested extensively and Apple guarantees they will work as efficiently as a new model.
+They’re also backed by a one-year warranty.

-Buy used MacBooks directly from owners: This is the riskiest option and one I would recommend avoiding when possible, unless you know what you’re doing.
-You’ll basically be buying directly from Craigslist, eBay, and other such stores.
-There is no warranty offered; and you’re on your own if scammed.
+Buy used MacBooks directly from owners: This is the riskiest option, and we recommend avoiding it.
+There is no warranty offered, and you’re on your own if you get scammed.
 MacBooks are expensive products, so it probably isn’t worth the risk.
 The upside is that you’ll probably get the cheapest deals this way.

-All of these accessories add to the cost of your MacBook over its lifetime, so turn whatever money you save during your purchase into an “accessories fund”.
-That, in itself, should be added incentive to save as much as you can while buying your computer.
-And just in case you manage to save more than you need, heck, jazz up your MacBook with decals and stickers!
+All these accessories add to the cost of your MacBook over its lifetime, so turn whatever money you save during your purchase into an “accessories fund.”
+That should be added incentive to save as much as you can while buying your computer.